microsoft/powerbi-powershell/src/Modules/Profile/Commands.Profile/help/Invoke-PowerBIRestMethod.md

 ## DESCRIPTION
 Invokes a REST request against the Power BI service using your logged in profile (Connect-PowerBIServiceAccount).
-The type of REST question is determined by -Method and body is required for certain methods such as POST, PUT, and PATCH.
+The REST verb can be specified using the -Method parameter. -Body is required for certain verbs such as POST, PUT, and PATCH.

 ## EXAMPLES